jaywunder/jaywunder.github.io/about.md

 ---
 layout: page
 title: About
+permalink: /about/

 ---
-permalink: /about/

-These are the posts of a boy named Jacob Wunder.
-He&#146;s trying his best to program cool things that entertain people.
+I'm a senior in high school interested in too many topics.
+I've been learning how to program

+ing in computer science, robotics, art graphics.